-System Interconnects (Single-Axis Systems1)
+System Interconnects (Single-Axis Systems)

 If the Model 430 Programmer was purchased as part of a magnet system, all applicable system components and wiring harnesses will have been shipped with the system.
 Since many different configurations are possible, use the system interconnection diagram that most closely matches your system; this is usually determined by the operating characteristics of the power supply.
+If there is any question, please contact an Authorized AMI Technical Support Representative.